Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 12

 |Michael on the beach at Canaipa Point||A selfie at Canaipa Point |

 We have current with us till past Double Island when for a little bit we have it against us.
 Then we have it again with us.
 It is not a long way to Coffee Cliffs and we end up anchoring at 1155.
-We ran around a bit before we find a good anchorage.
+We run around a bit before we find a good anchorage.
 The wind hit 22 knots again on the way.
-Once anchored we are turning all over the place as the wind hits 24 knots and the tide is flowing at about 0.8 knots.
+Once anchored we turn all over the place as the wind hits 24 knots and the tide is flowing at about 0.8 knots.

 We are about 60 metres off the shore and the water is pretty calm, even when the wind blows strong.
 Later the wind drops a lot, although there are still some strong gusts.
 We are taking our time as we have until Wednesday to get to Coomera.
 We have lunch and do some computer work.
 Michael also does some study for solar panels for our house.

-Later we go to the beach and then have a look at the Redlands RLS Fishing Club place up the waterway a little.
+Later we go to the beach and then have a look at the Redlands RSL Fishing Club place up the waterway a little.
 Nice place!
 It is overcast and cool.
 The wind drops to 3 knots and it is very nice here.
 We go to the beach again later and then have showers and sundowners.
 Kelly makes creamy pasta for dinner.
 We watch some more Twilight Zone on TV, Michael has run out of books to read (has read 70 so far this trip).

 Sunday 8 October 2017 â Coffee Cliffs to Slipping Sands